jucoin-dev/ju-api/_transfer/subTransferPost.md

     -
         code_block: |-
                 {
-                  "rc": 0,
+                  "code": 200,
-                  "mc": "SUCCESS",
+                  "msg": "SUCCESS",
-                  "ma": [],
+                  "msgInfo": [],
-                  "result": 123456 //The returned unique id of the transfer, it is recommended to store it for reconciliation }
+                  "data": 123456 //The returned unique id of the transfer, it is recommended to store it for reconciliation }
         title: Response
         language: json